-A beautiful way to display these stunning blooms, it’s actually easier than you might think to achieve.
+A beautiful way to display these stunning flowers, it’s actually easier than you might think to achieve.

 Making tulips grow from their bulbs in just water can actually be pretty simple to execute if you know how – so listen up!